namin/staged-miniKanren/docs/README.anonymous.md

-# Multi-Stage miniKanren Code Artifact
+# Multi-stage miniKanren Code Artifact

 ## Abstract

 We introduce multi-stage miniKanren, which augments miniKanren with staging constructs that allow us to have precise control over the staging process.
-We have novel con- structs to account for non-determinism.
+We have novel constructs to account for non-determinism.
 We use multi-stage miniKanren to stage interpreters written as relations, in which the programs under interpretation can contain holes representing unknown values.
-We apply this staging frame- work to a relational interpreter for a subset of Racket, and demonstrate significant performance gains across multiple synthesis problems.
+We apply this staging framework to a relational interpreter for a subset of Racket, and demonstrate significant performance gains across multiple synthesis problems.

 ## Dependencies